nawarhalabi/University/ReSTfulProject/README.txt

 -------------------------------------------------------------------------------------------------------------------------
 *Instructions to test the web service:

-	DB Server: start the mangodb (database) by running the mongodb.bat.
-This can be found in /mongodb-win32-x86_64-2.2.2/bin HTTP Server: start the app.js by running the start.bat file in the root application directory.
+	1- DB Server: start the mangodb (database) by running the startmongodb.bat (runnig a batch is done by starting a cmd pointing to it's directory and then typing it's name and extention).
+This can be found in root directory of the Server.

+	2- HTTP Server: start the app.js by running the startServer.bat file in the root application directory.

-	Testing client:	 Open the http://localhost:3000/testPage.html and follow the instructions below.
+	3- Testing client: Open the http://localhost:3000/testPage.html and follow the instructions below.
 (You can alternatively use curl.exe and the *.bat files in the folder /testing).
 Please use the batch files in the order specified in the folder (each file is named with a number).

+	4- Please check the file /Testing/createEverything.bat to see how to pass the json in the body and the json format we used.
+And also you'll see the headers we pass to the server.

+	5- To work with comments (whose ids are automatically generated) you need to copy the generated ids from the client terminal (the one in which you've run the batches) and create curl commands like this: curl.exe -i -X GET/POST/DELETE -H "accept:application/json" http:localhost:3000/collections/<collection id>/collectioncomments/<the id of the comment>
+		and for image comments: curl.exe -i -X GET/POST/DELETE -H "accept:application/json" http:localhost:3000/collections/<collection id>/collectioncomments/images/imagecomments/<the id of the comment>

+	Notes: - on the server terminal you can see the request headers as they arrive.
+	       - in /Testing/JsonFiles you can check the json format that we send to the server.
+And they are also listed above in this document.

 *How to use the testing page: